tjaensch/json_go_parse/README.md

 # json_go_parse

-Parse a large JSON data source into a Go struct and print to command line.
+Parse a large JSON data source into Go structs and send to Go HTTP server.